python/devguide/parser.rst

 Fail if e can be parsed, without consuming any input.

-An example taken from the proposed Python grammar specifies that a primary consists of an atom, which is not followed by a ``.`` or a ``(`` or a ``[``:
+An example taken from the Python grammar specifies that a primary consists of an atom, which is not followed by a ``.`` or a ``(`` or a ``[``: